-What sets this book shop apart is its selection of antiquarian books from centuries passed.
+What sets this Bath bookshop apart is its selection of antiquarian books from centuries passed.
 If you’re in the market for old and rare books in Bath, this is where you must take yourself.

 Website | Address: 6A Margaret’s Buildings, Bath BA1 2LP, United Kingdom

-Who doesn’t love a good second-hand bookshop?
-Centrally located with shelves upon shelves of books to get yourself lost in (around 50,000 to be precise!), this is where you’ll find battered and beloved Penguin Classics, gorgeous leather-bound treasures, academic textbooks, and everything in between.
+Who doesn’t love a good second-hand bookstall?
+Centrally located in Guildhall Market, with stacks of books to dig through, this is where you’ll find battered and beloved Penguin Classics and all the latest paperbacks.